mothur/mothur.github.io/_wiki/screen.seqs.md

     mothur > screen.seqs(fasta=sogin.unique.align, end=4928)

-Putting it all together the following command will remove those sequences that don\'t start by position 4655 and do end before position
+Putting it all together the following command will remove those sequences that don't start by position 4655 and do end before position
 4928:

     mothur > screen.seqs(fasta=sogin.unique.align, start=4655, end=4928)